dnlbowers/blackjack/README.md

 I deployed the page on GitHub pages via the following procedure: -

 1. From the project's [repository](https://github.com/dnlbowers/modern-buddhism), go to the **Settings** tab.
-2. From the left-hand menu, select the **Pages** tab.
+1. From the left-hand menu, select the **Pages** tab.
-3. Under the **Source** section, select the **Main** branch from the drop-down menu and click **Save**.
+1. Under the **Source** section, select the **Main** branch from the drop-down menu and click **Save**.
-4. A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.
+1. A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.

 You  can find the live site via the following URL - [Live Blackjack game](https://dnlbowers.github.io/blackjack)
 ***

 ## **Credits**
 ### **Honorable mentions**

+The project broke me many times over.
+Without the support following people I would have made it through.
+The below are in no specific order.

+* [Richard Wells](https://github.com/D0nni387) - Code Institute Mentor who gave me faith in myself throughout and calmed me down in moments of panic.
+He saw I was struggling and took the time to help me work through the logic.

-Mark - Helped me calm down enough to plan my basic flow.
+* [Mark Cutajar](https://github.com/markcutajar) Mark - Helped me calm down enough to plan my basic flow.
 Mark is a man who has repeatedly helped me and my family in more ways than I could ever decribe and I am proud to have him as a brother in law.

-Bim (use slack name not git hub) - Explained event listeners to me in a context I understood and gave me hope when it was lost.
+* Mr_Bim_alumni (No github provided) - Explained event listeners to me in a context I understood and gave me hope when it was lost.
 He was also constantly willing to lend an ear and help me beat out any issue I had without taking over.
 This mans teaching style is skillful and caring!
 I could not have managed to get through this project without him seeing my distress and making sure to keep an eye on me from there on.
 He even pressured me into avoiding my avoidance and I am so glad he did.

-Richard - Mentor who gave me faith in myself throughout and calmed me down in moment of panic Simen - Was on my first call with BIM and also aided the tutorial on event listeners.
-Simen has repeatedly stepped in to guide me along the way and I am lucky to have such a skilled alumini on my side. matt - A true friend and confidant.
+* [Simen Daehlin](https://github.com/Eventyret) - Was on my first call with BIM and also aided the tutorial on event listeners.
+Simen has repeatedly stepped in to guide me along the way and I am lucky to have such a skilled alumini on my side.

+* [Matt Bodden](https://github.com/MattBCoding) - A true friend and confidant.
 Matt is always close to the keyboard if I need him.
 His webinar of CSS positioning gave me the aha moment I needed when trying to work out how to fan the playing cards.
 Since I first met Matt in a random slack call I lnew he was someone I would be able to relate too easily.
-This man is turely one to watch in the realm of coding. daisy - Within seconds of me posting the question about the W3c assesability guidelines for accordion menus she jump into a call with me and helped me rubber duck it out.
+This man is turely one to watch in the realm of coding.

+* [Daisy Mc Girr](https://github.com/Daisy-McG) - Within seconds of me posting the question about the W3C assesability guidelines for accordion menus she jump into a call with me and helped me rubber duck it out.
 She is truely a super women with a keyboard and I am luck to have had her be to willing to assist me.

+* [Niki Tester](https://github.com/Niki-Tester) - Nik was a shock to me, I posted a radnom question on a problem which had me stumped.
+I went to bed and in the morning I woke up to a notification and nik's solution.
+This was Nik's first day of the course and he spent over and hour debugging my code whilst I slept.
+This man is one to watch going forward.